ThemeBoy/SportsPress/readme.txt

 SportsPress is currently in beta and is undergoing testing.
 We are still actively making adjustments to the code, so we do not recommend using it until we officially leave the beta phase.

+= Can I import teams/players/events from a CSV file? =

+Yes, CSV importers are included with the plugin.
+Go to Tools > Import and choose from one of the SportsPress CSV importers.
+When importing events, be sure to use the date format yyyy/mm/dd.

 == Screenshots ==

 1. Events admin.